Cezanne-ai/NOG-NLG/README.md

 Code implementation in progress.
 Possible commit date: 31 December 2021.

-Please check for details: Project-documentation repository, NOG-NLG file and the research paper "Cezanne-ai: a conversational AI open-framework for multi-domains, all the languages and limited data".
+Please check for details: Project-documentation repository (Cezanne-ai project) and the research paper "Cezanne-ai: a conversational AI open-framework for multi-domains, all the languages and limited data".